Two of Cups

 Hero and Leander

-One stormy winter’s night a lonely Leander spies a lit fire at the top of Hero’s tower, and goes to her.
-Winter brings with it not only stormy seas, but also high winds and the fire is blown out, leaving Leander in the middle of the Hellespont, directionless in a pitch black sea.
-He loses his way and drowns.
-When Hero realizes what has happened she dives grief-stricken into the sea to join him.
+One stormy winter’s night, a lonely Leander spied a fire lit at the top of Hero’s tower and swam out to her.
+However, winter brings not only stormy seas but high winds.
+The fire was blown out, leaving Leander directionless in the middle of the pitch-black Hellespont.
+He lost his way and drowned.

 Description and Symbology